Jimmy Soni: Background

-Soni was born to Rajistain Indian parents in Toulouse, France, and raised in Chicago, Illinois.
+Soni was born in Toulouse, France to Indian parents from Rajasthan and was raised in Chicago, Illinois.
 He attended Duke University and graduated in 2007.
 During his time at Duke he was chairman of the honors council and vice president of student government.

 Career

 Soni became the managing editor at The Huffington Post in January 2012.
 Previously he had worked as a strategy consultant at McKinsey and Company, as well as a speech writer at the office of the Mayor of the District of Columbia.

 In 2012, Soni was named to AdWeek's "Young Influentials", a list of 20 people under 40 "who are wicked smart and rebooting your world".

 He was featured at a TEDx event held at Duke University in March 2012.

 In May 2014, Soni transferred to India where he was in charge of launching the Huffington Post in the country.
 He left the company before the launch to focus on writing a book.
 Later, reports surfaced saying more than a book prompted his departure: internal complaints and a sexual harassment investigation of his management style were cited by current and former employees at the time.
 Arianna Huffington declined to comment on the matter.

 In 2014, Forbes named Soni one of the 30 people under 30 years of age in the media.
 That same year the New York Observer listed him as the most "poachable" tech talent.
 Previously, Soni was named one of Crain Communications' 40 Under Forty talents.

 In 2016, Soni worked with Eric Greitens on his successful campaign for governor in Missouri.

-In November 2017 Melanie Ehrenkranz wrote an article for Gizmodo detailing Soni's sexual harassment of interns as well as his sexual relationship with an 18 year old intern.
-It is reported that when asked why Soni's group of fellows was predominantly white, blonde women he answered "Yeah, I'm using it to find myself a wife."
-It was also reported that he was sent to India because of the allegations of those he supervised.